 A word about weddings…

 When my little sister Kelly got engaged last year, I decided that I was going to make it my mission to be the best maid of honor ever.
-(Technically, I’m her matron of honor, but that makes me feel like a 👵🏻).
-I just got home from Denver because this weekend we threw her a bridal shower and bachelorette party and I’m feeling so happy and so relieved because it all came together perfectly.
+(Technically, I’m her matron of honor, but that makes me feel like an old lady!).
+I just got home from Denver because this weekend we threw her a bridal shower and bachelorette party and I'm feeling so happy and so relieved because it all came together perfectly.
 (I really am SO relieved.
-I’ve been sweating over every detail for months! 😅).
+I've been sweating over every detail for months!).